FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 Speaking about new trials, each next trial will be done at offered load equal to the current average of the critical load.
-Alternative methods for selecting offered load might be used, in an attempt to speed up convergence, but such methods tend to be scpecific for a particular system under tests.
+Alternative methods for selecting offered load might be used, in an attempt to speed up convergence.
+For example by employing the aforementioned unstable ad-hoc methods.

 Fitting function coefficients distribution
 ``````````````````````````````````````````